kumarsparkz/gcp-gke-monitor/README.md

 # GCP/GKE Monitoring Dashboard

-A comprehensive monitoring dashboard for GCP and GKE resources during high-traffic events like Black Friday.
+A comprehensive monitoring dashboard for GCP and GKE resources during high-traffic events.
 Built with Next.js frontend and FastAPI backend.

 ## Features